VDA5050/VDA5050/VDA5050_EN.md

 >Figure 6 Pseudocode of an order update.
 Note the change of the `orderUpdateId`.

 This also aids in the event that an order update is lost (e.g., due to an unreliable wireless network).
-The AGV can always check that the last known base node has the same `nodeId` (and `sequenceId`) as the first node of a new order update.
+The mobile robot can always check that the last known base node has the same `nodeId` (and `sequenceId`) as the first node of a new order update.

 Also note that node g is the only base node that is sent again.
 Since the base cannot be changed, a retransmission of nodes f and d is not valid.

 It is important that the contents of the decision point (node g in Figure 7) are not changed.
 This means actions, deviation range etc. have to be resent (see Figure 7.1 (new figure), orderUpdateId 1).
-In order to release actions for the mobile robot to execute on a node it is already positioned on through an order update, the master control must re-send this node once with all meta-data (including potentially already 'FINISHED'/'RUNNING' actions) from the previous order update, which will not be executed again by the robot, and then add a node with the now newly released actions to be executed with this order update.
+In order to release actions for the mobile robot to execute on a node it is already positioned on through an order update, the fleet control must re-send this node once with all meta-data (including potentially already 'FINISHED'/'RUNNING' actions) from the previous order update, which will not be executed again by the mobile robot, and then add a node with the now newly released actions to be executed with this order update.
 This node can have the same `nodeId` as the decision node or a different `nodeId` but the same position as the decision node.
 The `sequenceId` of the new node is always the `sequenceId` of the decision node +2.
-Note that for this purpose the vehicle shall be able to process a logical edge connecting a graph node to itself.
+Note that for this purpose the mobile robot shall be able to process a logical edge connecting a graph node to itself.

 ![Figure 7 Regular update process - order extension](./assets/update_order_extension.png)
 >Figure 7 Regular update process - order extension.

 Figure 7 describes how an order should be extended.
-It shows the information that is currently available on the AGV.
+It shows the information that is currently available on the mobile robot.
 The `orderId` stays the same and the `orderUpdateId` is incremented.

 The last node of the previous base is the first base node in the updated order.
-With this node the AGV can add the updated order onto the current order (stitching).
+With this node the mobile robot can add the updated order onto the current order (stitching).
 The other nodes and edges from the previous base are not resent.

 ![Figure 7.1 Order update with additional stitching node.](./assets/update_order_stitching_node.png)
 >Figure 7.1 Order update with additional stitching node (e.g., to execute new actions on decision point)

-Master control has the option to make changes to the horizon by sending entirely different nodes as the new base.
+Fleet control has the option to make changes to the horizon by sending entirely different nodes as the new base.
 The horizon can also be deleted.

 To allow loops in orders (like going from node a to b and then back to a) a `sequenceId` is assigned to the node and edge objects.